10 Free & Cheap Things To Do in Ha’apai

 10 Free & Cheap Things To Do in Ha’apai(c) Tonga Ministry of Tourism

 Another interesting sight you’ll notice while mooching around Likufa is the Shirley Baker Monument and European Cemetary.
-Amidst a cemetery of 19th and 20th-Century European traders and missionaries is a grave and monumental plaque for the Reverend Shirley Baker.
+Amidst a cemetery of 19th and 20th Century European traders and missionaries is a grave and monumental plaque for the Rev. Shirley Baker.
 He was Tonga’s first prime minister and advisor to King Tupou I. Opposite the cemetery is an excellent example of a Tongan cemetery decorated with sand and coral mounds.

 More Free and Cheap Things to Do in Ha’apai